|

 Anonymous text messages containing disturbing content — such as claiming Black Americans had been “selected to pick cotton” — were sent the day after Election Day, targeting recipients in more than 20 states.
 Read More Here Abbreviated Pundit Roundup: The greatest ex-President has passed

 The 39th president left the White House with his popularity in tatters.
 But four decades later, he is judged more kindly, in part for what he did after leaving office.
-Read More Here |
+Read More Here Re-evaluating field operations

 Disinformation via text message is a problem with few answers